cstein/mblib/README.markdown

 This general many-body library enables you to calculate the energy (and energy derived properties) to any order when you interface it properly to a quantum chemistry code.

+## Requirements

+Obviously, any quantum chemistry code that can provide SCF capability.
+Furthermore, either this quantum chemistry code or an external library to provide the integrals are needed.
+An example of such a library would be the [GEN1INT library](https://repo.ctcc.no/projects/gen1int "library") (a [paper describing GEN1INT](http://onlinelibrary.wiley.com/doi/10.1002/qua.22886/abstract "paper") is also available).

 ## FAQ

 ### What codes are this library interfaced to?